akhilerm/akhilerm.github.io/content/_index.md

 #### About

 Hello!
 I'm Akhil Mohan.
-A graduate from Kerala University currently working as a Software Engineer at [DataCore Software](https://www.datacore.com/).
+A graduate from Kerala University currently working as Member of Technical Staff at [VMware](https://www.vmware.com/).
 This site serves as my blog where I share my technical experience, random thoughts and stories from my dreams.